 Closes borders to non-citizens

 CANADA – A person could be forgiven for likening Canada’s responses to the global COVID-19 novel coronavirus outbreak to an avalanche since the World Health Organization officially declared a pandemic on March 11, two days after Canada listed its first COVID-19-linked fatality.
-On Monday, Prime Minister Justin Trudeau announced that the country would be closing its borders to all non-citizens except those from the US (with whom the nation is inextricably entwined)—on Wednesday, the prime minister announced that the US and Canada have agreed to an even more restrictive border, with limits placed on all non-essential travel except commerce.
+On Monday, Prime Minister Justin Trudeau announced that the country would be closing its borders to all non-citizens except those from the US (with whom the nation is inextricably entwined)—media reports suggest that the US and Canada are working on an even more restrictive border, with limits on non-essential travel except commerce.

 “As the virus has continued to spread, we are taking increasingly aggressive steps to keep you and your family safe,” he said, as he addressed the nation from the steps of Rideau Cottage in Ottawa.
 “I know that these measures are far-reaching,” said the prime minister.
 “They are exceptional circumstances calling for exceptional measures.”